thedod/whatmail/README.md

   (and if this comes with a captcha - we'll hopefully be protected from DoS).
 * Better user-experience for `source`s (GUI, help text, documentation, etc.)
 * Easier deployment (make it easier to open a new `desk`)
+* Switch from cgi to something more modern (pybottle?)

 ----------------------------